Lumavate-Team/documentation/docs/2-development.rst

 Sharing A Tool
 ++++++++++++++

  #.
-To share a container with a studio or command center, click the edit button inside the share section located on the Container Info page.
+To share a container with a studio or command center, click the Edit button inside the Share section located on the Container Info page.

     .. figure:: ../images/sharesection.PNG
        :align: center
        :width: 800px
-       :alt: Image of a share section located on the Container Info page
+       :alt: Image of a Share section with the Edit button located inside the section.

-       The share section shows what studios and command centers you have shared your container with.
+       The Share section shows what studios and command centers you have shared your container with.

     .. note::
        Developers can share tools that have been shared with them.